nextcloud/end_to_end_encryption_rfc/RFC.md

 3. Prepare Metadata for Verification:
   - Remove the file-drop field from the metadata JSON.
   - Serialize the resulting JSON.
-4. Extract and Build Certificates: For each certificate in the decrypted metadata:
+4. Extract and Build Certificates, for each certificate in the decrypted metadata:
   - Remove the -----BEGIN CERTIFICATE----- and -----END CERTIFICATE----- markers.
   - Convert the remaining content to a UTF-8 byte array.
   - Base64-decode the byte array.